 What are allergies and how do they affect cats?

 One of the most common medical conditions affecting cats is allergy.
-An allergy occurs when the cat's immune system "overreacts" to foreign substances called allergens or antigens.
-Allergens and antigens are simply foreign proteins that the body's immune system tries to remove.
-These overreactions are manifested in one of three ways:
+An allergy occurs when the cat's immune system overreacts or is hypersensitive to foreign substances called allergens.
+Allergens are simply foreign proteins that the body's immune system tries to remove.
+Examples of allergens common in humans are pollens, dust, molds, and pet hair.
+Hypersensitivity in cats can manifest in one of three ways:

-1. The most common manifestation is itching of the skin, either localized in one area or a generalized reaction all over the cat's body.
+- The most common manifestation is itching of the skin, either localized to one area or a generalized reaction all over the cat's body.

-3. The third manifestation involves the digestive system, resulting in vomiting, flatulence or diarrhea.
+- The third manifestation involves the digestive system and can result in vomiting, flatulence, and/or diarrhea.

 Does that mean that there are several types of allergies?

-There are four common types of allergies in the cat: flea, food, inhalant, and contact.
-Each of these has some common physical expressions and symptoms in cats, and each has some unique features.
+Yes.
+There are four common types of allergies in the cat: insect (fleas), food, inhalant (house dust, pollen and molds), and contact.
+Each of these has some common physical signs in cats, and each has some unique features.

 "In an allergic cat, just one bite can result in intense itching that can last for days."

-In spite of common belief, a normal cat experiences only minor skin irritation in response to fleabites.
-Even in the presence of dozens of fleas, there will typically be very little itching.
-On the other hand, a cat with flea allergies has a severe reaction to even a single fleabite.
-This occurs because the cat develops an allergic response to proteins or antigens that are present in the flea's saliva.
 When a flea bites a cat to consume a blood meal, some of its saliva is injected into the skin.
 In an allergic cat, just one bite can result in intense itching that can last for days.
-Cats with flea allergy dermatitis (FAD) do not have to be infested with fleas; a single flea is enough to cause a problem!
+Cats with flea allergy dermatitis (FAD) do not have to be infested with fleas; a single flea is enough to cause a problem.

 What does this reaction to fleabites do to the cat?